 The pliers come in different shapes and sizes.
 The most popular ones have a curved shape with parallel jaws that often have serrated edges to cut through wire or other material.

 As you look closely at the plier, it seems like Scissors and the working mechanism behind the pliers is the same as the scissors which I told you about above.

-Shovels are a simple tool that is needed in many different situations.
+Examples of lever machine, shovels are simple tool that is needed in many different situations.
 Whether you need to dig a hole, move dirt, or break up ice and snow, this tool will come in handy.

 These shovels are also used for other things like gardening and making sandcastles.

 The first shovels were made out of wood and stone.
 They were originally created to help people with their manual labour jobs.

 If you talk about the mechanism of this simple machine, here top end of the shovel acts as a fulcrum when it is grabbed by hand meanwhile second human hand applies force to the lever and the end is of course a load area.